-- 1. Length of Temporary Absence: For the department to treat an absence as temporary, there must be a clear expectation that the AU member will return to the family home within 180 days unless it meets one of the exceptions in WAC 388-454-0015 (1)(a). - 2.
-Care and Control: In temporary absence situations, other than those due to involvement with the Children's Administration (CA) / Division of Children and Family Services (DCFS), the primary caregiver maintains overall responsibility of the child.
+1. Length of Temporary Absence: For the department to treat an absence as temporary, there must be a clear expectation that the AU member will return to the family home within 180 days unless it meets one of the exceptions in WAC 388-454-0015 (1)(a).

+2. Care and Control: In temporary absence situations, other than those due to involvement with the Department of Children, Youth and Families (DCYF), Child Welfare, Children's Administration (CA) / Division of Children and Family Services (DCFS), the primary caregiver maintains overall responsibility of the child.
 Someone else, however, provides day-to-day care of the child.

-Bill, Jane and their two children receive TANF assistance.
+EXAMPLE: Bill, Jane and their two children receive TANF assistance.
 Their house gets flooded and the landlord asks them to vacate for 4 months.
 The family is homeless.
 The children go and stay at the neighbors until their family home can be fixed.
 The family provides a written statement that they expect the children to be out of their home and daily care for 4 months.
 This situation meets the criteria of a temporary absence.
 The family continues to receive TANF assistance.
-Because DCFS is not involved with this case, concurrent TANF benefits are not issued to the children.
+Because DCYF CFS is not involved with this case, concurrent TANF benefits are not issued to the children.

-Since we no longer have a deprivation requirement for TANF, do not close or deny TANF just because an AU member is serving in the military.
+NOTE: Since we no longer have a deprivation requirement for TANF, do not close or deny TANF just because an AU member is serving in the military.
 Verify the absence is temporary under WAC 388-454-0020.

-3. Recipients and Applicants:
+3. Recipients and Applicants